cute-spring/my61/README.md

 2. Choose between auto-detection, manual configuration, or reset to auto-detection
 3. For manual mode: Select layout engine and custom paths
 4. Test your configuration with the UML Chat Designer
+5. Use `Run PlantUML Auto-Detection` to re-run automatic detection at any time

 #### **📊 Status Visibility**
 - **Status Bar Indicator**: Always visible in VS Code status bar (left side)